 “Two J’s Healthcare Assistants come to our house one weekend a month for four or five hours.
 They’re like aunties for Grace – she absolutely loves them!
 They give her a shower and do her hair for her and then they take her to the posh garden centre nearby for food or go to see the ducks in Dedham.
 Her face lights up when they arrive and she’s so happy that she forgets about me!

 “Grace enjoys the social activities that are run by The J’s.
-She goes to the Inspire! social group that meets in Danbury.
-Recently, it had a 1970s theme with music and dancing and she had the best time ever!
-It’s a very positive experience for her.
+She goes to the Inspire! social group that meets in Danbury and that is a very positive experience for her.

 “She also goes to the Monday evening ‘TJI’ group which is held at St Helena Hospice in Colchester for two to three hours.
-It’s like a family for her there – the other people are like older brothers and sisters to her.
-They play bingo and she enjoys massage and yoga.
-Grace doesn’t normally relax and she can get quite stiff sitting in a wheelchair, so the massage and yoga really help.
-I can hear her giggling when she has the massage which is lovely.”
+It’s like a family for her there.
+She doesn’t normally relax and she can get quite stiff sitting in a wheelchair, so the massage and yoga that they provide there really helps.”

-“Grace absolutely loves them and they take an interest in the whole family.
-They’re upbeat, positive, sensitive, caring and very professional and they’ve even helped me to organise training for Grace’s carers – what more could I want?
+“Grace absolutely loves her J’s carers and they take an interest in the whole family.
+They’re upbeat, positive, sensitive, caring and very professional and they’ve even helped me to organise training for Grace’s carers – what more could I want?”

 To find out more about how you or someone you know would benefit from the care at The J’s, please click here.